 Infant CPR and first aid is the most popular topic and training program offered by Mississauga First Aid.
 Located in Mississauga, Ontario, this provider offers quality training for very cheap rates compared to other providers.
-Childcare first aid teaches students how to manage different injuries and illness that are common in children, as well as how to perform CPR for infants and older children.
+Childcare first aid teaches students how to manage different injuries and illnesses that are common in children, as well as how to perform CPR for infants and older children.
 Enrolment is quick and easy as well.
 Visit the Mississauga First Aid website for more details.

 Childcare First Aid Introduction

-Childcare First Aid is a 18-20 hour course, completed in the span of two days.
+Childcare First Aid is an 18-20 hour course, completed in the span of two days.
 The program introduces students to a variety of topics that focus on childhood illnesses and injuries, especially in children who are accident-prone or are diagnosed with health problems.
 Topics such as asthma, broken bones, bruises, cuts and scrapes, and fevers are included in the childcare first aid program.

 Cardiopulmonary resuscitation (CPR) is also included in the program, with modification of the adult CPR method for infants, toddlers, and older children.
 Students are also taught how to use automated external defibrillators (AED), machines that supply the heart with electrical shock during CPR.

 Private classes are also available at this provider.
-Students can book instructors for training at home or just request for a private class at any of the training centers in the city.
-Big groups of students are offered the option of enrolling in a private classes.
-Instructors have different rates and schedules so send an e-mail to request for a list from the Mississauga First Aid staff.
+Students can book instructors for training at home or just request a private class at any of the training centers in the city.
+Big groups of students are offered the option of enrolling in private classes.
+Instructors have different rates and schedules so send an e-mail to request a list from the Mississauga First Aid staff.

 All students receive St Mark James training certificates (wallet-sized cards) upon passing the enrolled program.
 Bigger certificates for wall mounts are available upon request.
 All certificates expire after 36 months so be sure to sign up for a recertification program before they do.